dineshrajdhanapathyDD/kodekloud_DevOps_project/README.md

 # Getting Started

 # Kodekloud Engineer Labs
-This repository contains all my notes for past Kodekloud Engineer tasks which are all performed in a live Linux environment.
+This repository contains all my notes for past Kodekloud Engineer tasks.
 These tasks simulate actual enterprise challenges and  the day-to-day work of System Administrators and DevOps Engineers.

 For each task, The documentation for the servers is also provided.
-It is up to the "engineer" to find the solution for each problem.
+Find the solution for each problem.
 Solve the given time of the task.